asengupta/avishek.net/_posts/2021-05-10-quadratic-form-optimisation-kkt.md

 For **Quadratic Optimisation**, the extra constraint that is imposed is: $$g_i(x)$$ is are also affine functions.
 Therefore, all of our constraints are essentially linear.

-We will talk of this simplification when we explore the shape of the Lagrangian.

-## Lagrangian
-We now have the machinery to explore the **Lagrangian Dual** in some detail.
-Before proceeding with this section, let us restate the **Quadratic Optimisation** problem in a more simplified form first.

 For this discussion, I'll omit the equality constraints $$h_i(x)$$ for clarity; any **equality constraints can always be converted into inequality constraints**, and become part of $$g_i(x)$$.

 Thus, this is the reframing of the **Quadratic Optimisation** problem for the purposes of this discussion.